RupakBiswas-2304/File_authentication/README.md

   <div> Credit : <a href="https://www.github.com/riyajha2305"> @riyajha2305</a><div>
 </div>

-### Advantage
+### Advantages

-- Hard/near-impossible to bruteforce
+- Hard/near-impossible to bruteforce.
-- No need to remember password
+- No need to remember password.
-- Even if somebody sees your file they can't get access to the account
+- Even if somebody sees your file they can't get access to the account.
 - Storage space doesn't depend on the file size.
 - Reduces working time & increases productivity.
 - Credentials accessible anytime & anywhere with just few clicks.
-- Easy to understand and use for beginners
+- Easy to understand and use for beginners.
+- Highly accessible with easy to use UI to bridge the learning curve.

 ### Disadvantages